Bounds on approximating Max $k$XOR with quantum and classical local algorithms: Introduction

 \section{Introduction}

-While quantum approaches to combinatorial optimization such as the quantum approximate optimization algorithm (QAOA) \citep{farhi2014quantum} have attracted much recent attention, relatively few rigorous results are known concerning their potential for quantum advantage.
-To help clarify this, a recent line of work has sought to compare the performance of low-depth realizations of QAOA with \textit{local} classical algorithms for specific problems, where in each case the algorithm's output for each variable depends only on a fixed neighborhood around that variable.\footnote{See for instance \cite{barak2021classical} for precise definitions and a discussion of local algorithms.} We continue this research direction for the general Max $k$XOR constraint satisfaction problem.
+While quantum approaches to combinatorial optimization such as the quantum approximate optimization algorithm (QAOA) \cite{farhi2014quantum} have attracted much recent attention, relatively few rigorous results are known concerning their potential for quantum advantage.
+To help clarify this, a recent line of work has sought to compare the performance of low-depth realizations of QAOA with \textit{local} classical algorithms for specific problems.
+This is because QAOA is also \textit{local}; at any fixed depth, QAOA shares the same computational restrictions as a local classical algorithm of the same depth.
+In particular, these algorithms assign a value to each variable that depends only on a fixed local neighborhood around that variable.\footnote{See for instance \cite{barak2021classical} for precise definitions and further discussion of local algorithms.} We continue this research direction for the general class of Max $k$XOR constraint satisfaction problems, for $k\geq 2$.

-A Max $k$XOR instance consists of a set of clauses each on $k$ variables, where a clause is satisfied if its variables' combined parity is equal to a fixed value of odd or even.
+A Max $k$XOR instance consists of a set of clauses each acting on a constant number $k$ of the problem variables, where a clause is satisfied if its variables' combined parity is equal to a fixed value of odd or even.
 The goal is to find an assignment maximizing the fraction of satisfied clauses.
 (We use the fraction of satisfied clauses as the measure of performance for the algorithms we consider throughout this work.\footnote{In local algorithms, the number of clauses satisfied on a high-girth graph is the same regardless of whether the graph is bipartite or very far from it.
-So we find it more natural to focus on the satisfying fraction rather than the ratio of clauses satisfied over optimal number of clauses satisfied.}) For $k \geq 2$, this problem is NP-hard to approximate above a certain value~\citep{haastad2001some}.
-The case $k=2$ with all parities odd is the Maximum Cut problem, which has been frequently studied in the QAOA literature ~\citep{farhi2014quantum,Wang2018}.
+So we find it more natural to focus on the satisfying fraction rather than the ratio of clauses satisfied over optimal number of clauses satisfied.}) For the case of~$n$ variables $x_1,...x_n\in\{0,1\}$ and $m$ clauses, this can be stated as